 Page breaks can be either soft or hard.
 Soft page breaks occur naturally when a page is full, while hard page breaks are created manually.
-You can use hard page breaks within sections to move content to a new page or at the beginning of sections to start each section on a new page.
+You can use hard page breaks within sections to move content to a new page.

 Insert a Page Break